 I finally tackled the task of unpacking several boxes of books that have been neglected for a few years now.
-As I sorted through the boxes, I reminisced back to when I first read some of them, where I got them from and how they have impacted me over the years.
+As I sorted through the boxes, I reminisced when I first read some of them, where I got them from and how they have impacted me over the years.
 While several themes emerged from my reflections, I pulled out a few books that helped shape my leadership principles.

 There are a lot of leaders that I want to emulate because of their values, priorities and results.
 Here are some of the books that have impacted me most as a leader.
 I tried to list them in chronological order of when I first read the book.

 1. HOW TO WIN FRIENDS AND INFLUENCE PEOPLE – DALE CARNEGIE